Jump to content

 • Keep audiences engaged by staying active across all channels and maintaining control of the narrative.

-While marketing strategies vary from brand to brand depending on their goals, Vogue remains consistent by staying true to its audience and focusing on its core objectives as an influential publication.
+While marketing strategies vary from brand to brand depending on its goals, Vogue remains consistent by staying true to its audience and focusing on its core objectives as an influential publication.

 Conclusion